 Walmart Canada wanted to significantly improve the online store experience for users by delivering an immersive, responsive web presence across smartphones, tablets, and laptops.
 The company also wanted to optimize the cost of its backend infrastructure, while gaining flexibility and scalability.

 To achieve Walmart Canada’s goals, Simon Rodrigue, Walmart Canada’s VP of eCommerce, knew that the company would need to overcome four key technical challenges.

 First, it needed a more flexible and iterative development environment.
 The company’s existing back-end architecture required specialist development teams and long development cycles, which hindered the pace of delivery.

 Second, it needed to reduce its dependency on specific infrastructure.
 The existing platform required expensive hardware to increase capacity and could not use commodity servers to provide burst capacity to meet peak loads.

-- Improved scalability and performance.
-Walmart’s legacy enterprise Java infrastructure could only handle limited simultaneous requests per application server.
-Walmart needed a modern event-driven architecture designed to handle many more concurrent processes and end users per application server without requiring additional compute capacity.
+Third, it needed to improve scalability and performance.
+Walmart’s legacy Java infrastructure could only handle a limited number of simultaneous requests per application server.
+The company needed a modern event-driven architecture designed to handle many more concurrent processes and end users without requiring additional compute capacity.

-- A shift to commodity cloud-powered compute away from expensive hardware: Because Scala and Play were designed from day one to run in multi-tenant environments on small and ephemeral virtual machines, Walmart Canada was able to move roughly 40% of total compute cycles off of expensive dedicated hardware and onto Walmart’s internal virtual infrastructure running cheap commodity x86 servers.
-This will save Walmart 20% to 50% in web-related infrastructure costs over time.
+The new architecture has also enabled a shift to commodity cloud-powered compute.
+Because Scala and Akka Platform were designed from day one to run in multi-tenant environments on small and ephemeral virtual machines, Walmart Canada was able to move roughly 40% of total compute cycles off expensive dedicated hardware and onto commodity x86 servers in Walmart’s internal private cloud—saving Walmart 20% to 50% in web-related infrastructure costs over time.